C33011/SAGE/README.md

 # SAGE: Spreadsheet Analysis Grading Engine

 A comprehensive Python toolkit for assessing and grading data quality in spreadsheets and databases.
+This has been a personal project of mine to build out a python framework, and I feel confident enough to have community feedback and modification.
+This project aims to provide a simple-to-use framework that allows for grading and surveying a spreadsheet or database!
+With 4 metrics to use, you can test for various aspects of a database to find flaws.
+I encourage modification, so feel free to fork and edit this library!

 ## Features